 Tourism is one of the four dimensions in the leading sector development stated in the National Medium Term Development Plan (NMTDP) of 2014-2019 Jokowi-JK governance period.
 In the last period of Jokowi-JK governance, 2019, tourism is targeted to be able to contribute 8% to the Gross Domestic Product per capita (GDP) or income per capita compared to the previous 2014 GDP which only contributed to 4%.
 The contribution is obtained from foreign tourists as many as 20 million visits and local tourist of 270 million visits.
 In order to achieve the target, tourists are expected to visit various tourist destinations in Indonesia or revisit the destinations which have been a favorite.
 Nowadays, the government focuses on management development of 10 tourist destinations to become "a new Bali" which has a strong magnet to attract tourists.
-The 10 tourism destinations are Toba Lake (North Sumatera), Tanjung Kelayang (Bangka Belitung), Tanjung Lesung (Banten), Thousand Islands (DKI Jakarta), Borobudur Temple (Central Java), Bromo Tengger Semeru National Park (TNBTS -East Java), Mandalika (Lombok, West Nusa Tenggara), Labuan Bajo (Flores, East Nusa Tenggara), Wakatobi (Sulawesi Tenggara), and Morotai (Moluccas).
+The 10 tourism destinations are Toba Lake (North Sumatera), Tanjung Kelayang (Bangka Belitung), Tanjung Lesung (Banten), Thousand Islands (DKI Jakarta), Borobudur Temple (Central Java), Bromo Tengger Semeru National Park (TNBTS - East Java), Mandalika (Lombok, West Nusa Tenggara), Labuan Bajo (Flores, East Nusa Tenggara), Wakatobi (Sulawesi Tenggara), and Morotai (Moluccas).

-A place can be called a tourism destination when it consists of four dimensions namely attractions, accessibilities, amenities, and ancillary services [1].
+A place can be called a tourism destination when it consists of four dimensions namely attractions, accessibilities, amenities, and ancillary services (Cooper et.
+Al; 1993).
 As aforementioned, nowadays government (as the realization of ancillary services) focuses on tourism in 10 leading destinations.
 However, it needs to be remembered that management development of tourism destination related to the infrastructure development (accessibility and facilities), activities to "beautify" the destination or to incorporate variations of tourist attractions cannot merely make someone to decide to travel.
-This is possible since the decision to travel is one of the complex decision makings, influenced by many factors such as individual's internal conditions including health, financial ability, time availability, while external conditions accessibility to the tourist destination, the security of tourist destination, and also the previous experiences or others' experiences as the references as visualized in Fig.1 as in [2].
-There are three dimensions of individuals' constraints in conducting the travel (travel constraints) as in [3], namely (1) structural constraint such as lacking of time, money, information related to the tourism destination, access limitation, and weather condition; (2) intrapersonal constraints such as lack of interest; (3) interpersonal constraint such as no friends/ families in the travelling trips that will be carried out.
+This is possible since the decision to travel is one of the complex decision makings, influenced by many factors such as individual's internal conditions including health, financial ability, time availability, while external conditions including accessibility to the tourist destination, the security of tourist destination, and also the previous experiences or others' experiences as the references as visualized in Figure 1.
+Crawford, Jackson, and Godbey (1991) also stated that there are three dimensions of individuals' constraints in conducting the travel (travel constraints) namely [1] structural constraint such as lacking of time, money, information related to the tourism destination, access limitation, and weather condition; [2] intrapersonal constraints such as lack of interest; [3] interpersonal constraint such as no friends/ families in the travelling trips that will be carried out.